phoebe-project/phoebe2/phoebe-doc/how_to_setup.rst

    See `the matplotlib documentation <http://matplotlib.org/users/installing.html#build-requirements>`_.

 2. It is possible that mpi4py fails to install.
 Go to their website or your package manager and try to install it separately.
 Try perhaps first to see if ``libopenmpi-dev`` is installed.

 3. It is possible that mayavi fails to install.
 Go to their website or your package manager and try to install it separately.

-4. If you get a OSError, that seems to traceback to a module that cannot be find when running the virtualenv python script, then do::
+4. If you get a OSError, that seems to traceback to a module that cannot be found when running the virtualenv python script, then do::

     $:> cd /usr/lib/python2.7